Asana/python-asana/examples/example-webhooks-slack/README.md

 # Overview

-This project shows how Asana webhooks can be used to send a notification to Slack whenever a milestone is completed.
+This project shows how Asana webhooks can be used to send a celebratory message to Slack whenever a milestone is completed.
 It also contains examples of how to manage webhooks through the Python Asana client.

 ## Webhooks server